fairdataihub/ARVO-2026-EP/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg
 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png

-# Repository of the ARVO 2026 Annual Meeting poster on the Envision Portal
+# Repository of the ARVO 2026 Annual Meeting Poster on the Envision Portal

 ## About